MatthewPierce-ITC/ExhibitMarkerDocs/pages/branding/brand_design.markdown

 > ![Screen Grab - Brand Zone Selection](../../assets/brand_design_assets/brand_design_01_BrandZonePosition.png)

-The text is automatically adjusted for left or right justification, or centered, depending on the brand location selected.
-There is also an option to increase the horizontal and Vertical padding for the brand.
+ExhibitMarker&trade; automatically adjusts the text for left or right justification, or centered, depending on the Brand Location selected.
+There is also an option to increase the horizontal and vertical padding for the brand.

  > ![Screen Grab - Brand Position Padding](../../assets/brand_design_assets/brand_design_01_BrandPadding.png)